midnightprioriem/audibooks/README.md

 ## Getting Started

 This App is built to playback audiobooks with an .mp3 format.
 In order to use Audibooks, you must have a copy of the audibook you want to listen to as either a single .mp3, or a series of chapterized .mp3's.
-In the case of chapterized .mp3's, _all_ metadata must be formatted correctly for Audibooks to interpret them.
+In both cases, for .mp3's, _all_ metadata must be formatted correctly for Audibooks to interpret them.
 Formatting is as follows:

 | Metadata        | Audibooks |
 | ------------- |:-------------:|